City-of-Helsinki/events-helsinki-monorepo/proxies/events-graphql-proxy/README.md

 ** What to do in graphql proxy **

 1. Update type definitions (add new fields, rename or remove old fields, change field types, etc.) in `typeDefs.ts` file under `./src/schema/**` -directory.
-2. Use codegen tools to generate TypeScript types with `yarn generate:graphql`.
+2. Use codegen tools to generate TypeScript types with `pnpm generate:graphql`.

 ** What to do in graphql federation router **